justlikeadandelion/how-to-design-thai-in-glyphsapp/tutorial.md

 ![screenshot03](/images/03.png)

 Then this window will appear.
 Go to _Modules_ located next to the search box.
-Then install all 4 modules.
+Then install all 4 modules, also for the future use ;-)
 ![screenshot04](/images/04.png)

 # Setting Auto Hint Area (?)